-Federal regulations State regulations/COPs Additions/changes needed Comment activities designed to promote development and health of child] 7 AAC 56.310 (a)(4) [Child receiving services has the following right: placement and supervision in the least restrictive setting capable of meeting the child's needs] OCS FH Handbook.
-[FH] must ensure recipient attends school; should foster participation in social activities; may assign chores similar to those expected of family members of the same age; physical environment ALH AS 47.33.300 (a)(10) [Res has right to reasonable opportunity to exercise and to go outdoors, when weather permits.]
-AKPH P&P 01.04 restates right.
-7 AAC 260 (a)(1) [ALH must ensure resident has room furniture similar to that of homes in community and neighborhood]; furniture may be provided by the resident FH 7 AAC 50.530 (a) [FH must have indoor and outdoor space to accommodate physical/developmental needs of child] 6/5/14 CMS clarified that this means the physical settings must meet recipient needs by being accessible for that recipient and not regimented (e.g., recipient may make choices re furnishings and décor).
+Federal regulations State regulations/COPs Additions/changes needed Comment and how assistance will be provided] FH 7 AAC 50.430 (c) [FH to provide structure and daily activities designed to promote development and health of child] 7 AAC 56.310 (a)(4) [Child receiving services has the following right: placement and supervision in the least restrictive setting capable of meeting the child's needs] OCS FH Handbook.
+[FH] must ensure recipient attends school; should foster participation in social activities; may assign chores similar to those expected of family members of the same age; physical environment No references in HCBS regulations or COPs regarding residential habilitation, residential supported living, or supported employment, or in provider COP.
+Adult Day COP IV Site requirements.
+Day habilitation COP III.
+Site requirements.
+New regulation 7 AAC 130.xxx Recipient services.
+Include provision that providers must ensure in all settings that staff will optimize recipient initiative, autonomy, and independence in making life choices [regarding furnishing and decorating the recipient's unit?].
+6/5/14 CMS clarified that this means the physical settings must meet recipient needs by being accessible for that recipient and not regimented (e.g., recipient may make choices re furnishings and décor).
+It is unclear how this would apply in a setting other than residential setting when CMS limited its